- Last Updated on Thursday, 21 May 2015 16:54

 Fertilizers may be good for your lawn, but most people don’t realize how bad they can be for the environment.
-A new law that began being phased in on July 3, 2009 will help educate consumers and landscapers in Westchester about the dangers of phosphorous-containing lawn fertilizers and provide guidelines for the care of lawns.
+A law that began being phased in on July 3, 2009 will help educate consumers and landscapers in Westchester about the dangers of phosphorous-containing lawn fertilizers and provide guidelines for the care of lawns.

 The 2009 lawn fertilizer law, which limits the use of phosphorous-containing lawn fertilizers and imposes other common-sense restrictions on their application, was passed April 27, 2009 in an effort to minimize the damaging run-off that enters storm drainage systems and is carried to rivers, lakes, streams and wetlands.
 The legislation is intended to provide comprehensive public education resources for both homeowners and landscapers as it restricts the sale of certain products.